dalesimkin32-arch/wk4-assignment/README.md

 Sat 27/09/2025 18:35
-manually added workable image data to DB, so could css page better.
-CSS adjusted for main page layout and then adjusted to show better on mobile screens
+manually added workable image data to DB, so could css page better. manually changed sql table for 1984 to be for Ready Player One - because CSS adjusted for main page layout and then adjusted to show better on mobile screens